What is Fashion Product Lifecycle Management (PLM)?

 Fashion businesses operate within a highly fragmented and complex supply chain, characterized by rapid design cycles, tight deadlines, and changing consumer tastes.
 The pressure to bring new collections to market quickly, while maintaining quality and staying ahead of competitors, makes PLM solutions indispensable.

-A Fashion PLM system integrates the work of various teams, including design, development, sourcing, production, and marketing—so that everyone is on the same page, reducing errors, accelerating time-to-market, and ultimately driving profitability.
+A PLM System for fashion integrates the work of various teams, including design, development, sourcing, production, and marketing—so that everyone is on the same page, reducing errors, accelerating time-to-market, and ultimately driving profitability.

 This alignment is particularly crucial in fashion, where even the slightest delay or miscommunication can lead to significant setbacks, from missed trends to unsold inventory.
 A good PLM centralizes and streamlines workflows, enabling brands to quickly respond to market demands and consumer preferences, ensuring that the right product reaches the right customer at the right time and at the right price.